Aloha from Hawaii via Satellite (album)

 Aloha from Hawaii via Satellite is a live album by American singer and musician Elvis Presley, released by RCA Records in February 1973.
 The album consists of recordings from Presley's January 1973 concert of the same name.
-It peaked at #1 on the Billboard chart in the spring of the same year.
+It peaked at number one on the Billboard chart in the spring of the same year.
 Despite the satellite innovation, the concert did not air in the United States until April 4.
-Aloha from Hawaii (which was a worldwide ratings smash) went to #1 on the Billboard album chart.
-The album dominated the charts, reaching #1 in both the pop and country charts in the US.
+Aloha from Hawaii (which was a worldwide ratings smash) went to number one on the Billboard album chart.
+The album dominated the charts, reaching number one on both the pop and country charts in the US.

 The album was certified Gold on February 13, 1973, platinum and 2× Platinum on May 20, 1988, 3× Platinum on July 15, 1999, and 5× Platinum on August 1, 2002, by the RIAA.
 On April 15, 2016, the BPI certified the album Silver for sales of 60,000 units.